everdimension/web-worker-test/README.md

 The performance of the function itself does not matter.
-The main purpose is to compare how long it takes to run this function in different conditions: in the main thread and in the main worker.
+The main purpose is to compare how long it takes to run this function in different conditions: code bundled with webpack and code untouched by webpack.

-As expected, it takes approximately the same time in a Worker and in the main thread, but when it is executed in a Worker the interface is not blocked.

 ## Surprisingly bad Chrome performance
-**The peculiarity that I've noticed** is that the function takes **much** longer to run in Chrome (latest version, `61.0.3163.91`) when it is `imported` with webpack.
+**The peculiarity that I've noticed** is that the function takes **much** longer to run in Chrome (latest version, `61.0.3163.91`) when it is *bundled* with webpack.
 See [source code](https://github.com/everdimension/web-worker-test/tree/master/src)
 for details.

 My results in different browsers (on mac os `10.12.6`):

 #### Safari (`10.1.2`):
-* Web Worker without imports and not bundled with webpack: 4131ms
+* Not bundled: 4625ms (slower)
-* Web Worker with imports bundled with webpack: 4058ms
+* Bundled with webpack: 3078ms (faster)
-* Main thread: 3060ms

 #### Firefox (`55.0.3`):
-* Web Worker without imports and not bundled with webpack: 7726ms
+* Not bundled: 5543ms
-* Web Worker with imports bundled with webpack: 7334ms
+* Bundled with webpack: 5470ms
-* Main thread: 5410ms

 #### Chrome (`61.0.3163.91`):
-* Web Worker without imports and not bundled with webpack: 13329ms
+* Not bundled: 7539ms (faster)
-* **Web Worker with imports bundled with webpack: 45890ms**
+* Bundled with webpack: 39781ms (**5 times slower**)
-* **Main thread: 38866ms**

-The last two chrome results are extremely slow.
-I wonder why.
+Why does chrome perform so much worse when the code is wrapped with standard webpack bootstrapping stuff?...